You’ve probably seen those jaw-dropping rooms where walls, trim, and ceiling all share the same rich color. It looks bold. It looks modern.

 2. Prep the Space Properly

-Remove furniture or move it to the center and cover it with drop cloths.
+Remove the furniture or move it to the center, then cover it with drop cloths.

 Clean the walls, ceiling, and trim to remove dust and grease.
 Fill any holes or cracks with spackling compound.
 Sand rough spots smooth.

-Good prep makes painting easier and results better.
+Good prep makes painting easier and yields better results.

 3. Pick the Right Finish